msacar/code-sitter/docs/ADDING_LANGUAGES.md

 ### 2. That's It!

-The analyzer will be auto-discovered when Code-Sitter starts.
+The analyzer will be auto-discovered when codesitter starts.
 No registration needed!

 ## Advanced Example: Adding Go Support with AST